arora123/Data-Structure-and-Algorithms-in-Python-/README.md

 	--> print_tree for printing complete tree
 	--> print tree upto a certain level
 	--> level order traversal a certain level

+binary serach tree part_1.py

+1. Create a Binary Search Tree with methods for
+	--> Insert method
+	--> In-Order, Pre-Order and Post-Order Reversal
+	--> Search method
+	--> Find Max and Find Min Functions

+2. For the list of elements [10, 22, 14, 20, 25, 30, 16, 16, 30], create a binary search tree and answer the following.
+	--> In Order Traversal of elements
+	--> Pre Order Traversal of elements
+	--> Post Order Traversal of elements
+	--> Verify your answers by using simulations here: https://yongdanielliang.github.io/animation/web/BST.html --> Maximum number from the abouve list
+	--> Minimum number from the above list

+3. In the list of courses ["R", "Python", "Machine Learning", "Statistics", "Excel"], search for "Machine Learning" and "Big Data" using binary search tree